-Take many timed full length practice exams.
-Practicing your strategies against the clock is absolutely crucial.
-Full practice exams are offered at the cdc every friday during the semester (1:00-3:30).
+Take many timed full-length practice exams.
+Practicing your strategies against the clock is crucial.
+Full practice exams are offered at the CDC most Fridays during the semester (1:30-4:00).

-If a preparation course is not for you, choose resources that work best for you.
-Like courses, there are many books to choose from each with a unique approach.
-Find the book(s) that is/are right for you.
+If a preparation course is not for you, choose another resource.
+Like courses, there are many books available, each with a unique approach.

-You should plan to take the actual LSAT either before you begin the application process (February or June before you apply) or at the very beginning of the application cycle (September/October).
+Plan to take the actual LSAT either before you begin the application process (the February or June before you submit your application) or at the very beginning of the application cycle (September/October).

-For significant extenuating circumstances, exception to this policy may be made by LSAC.
+For significant extenuating circumstances, an exception to this policy may be made by LSAC.
 To request an exception, submit a signed, detailed explanation addressing the circumstances that you feel make you eligible to retake the LSAT and specify the date that you wish to test.
-E-mail your request as an attachment to LSACinfo@LSAC.org or send it by fax to 215.968.1277.
+Email your request as an attachment to LSACinfo@LSAC.org or send it by fax to 215-968-1277.